DataDog/documentation/content/en/tracing/setup/php.md

 | Neos Flow      | 1.1           | All supported PHP versions |
 | FuelPHP        | 1.1           | PHP 7+                     |

-Note that even if you don't see your web framework in this list, it will be supported out-of-the-box with the latest release of tracer.
+Note that even if you don't see your web framework in this list, it is supported out of the box with the latest release of the tracer.

 Want to see more span metadata and framework internals?
-We're continously adding more support for in-depth tracing for PHP web-frameworks.
+Datadog is continously adding more support for in-depth tracing for PHP web-frameworks.
 Check with the [Datadog team][12] for help.

 #### CLI Library Compatibility